 While this may not seem like a big deal, the consequences of not certifying employees to do the types of work that you want them to perform can be both dangerous and costly.
 And then you add in the regulations for DOT HazMat Employee and EPA’s requirements for Waste Handlers.
 It’s easy to get confused!

-HAZWOPER stands for Hazardous Waste Operations and Emergency Response.
-The regulation actually includes 3 distinct types of operations and outlines 9 levels of certification within those 3 types of operations.
-The regulation is found in 29 CFR, Part 1910.120 in the Federal OSHA system, and in 8 CCR, Section 5192 in California regulations.
-While slightly different, each of the regulations apply to these 3 types of operations found in sections (a) of both the Federal and State versions.
+OSHA regulation includes three distinct types of operations and outlines nine HAZMAT certification levels within those three types of operations.
+You can find this regulation in 29 CFR, Part 1910.120 in the Federal OSHA system, and in 8 CCR, Section 5192 in California regulations.
+While slightly different, each of the regulations apply to these three types of operations found in sections (a) of both the Federal and State versions.

-General Site Workers
+General Site Workers (40-hour HAZWOPER Training)

 Who needs to take this training?